PangJiutian/Pangjiutian.github.io/_pages/about.md

 Hi, I'm Qi Pang, a second-year Master's student at Xi'an Jiaotong University, where I am fortunate to be supervised by Prof. Jinghuai Gao.
 Prior to this, I received my Bachelor's degree from Shenyang Aerospace University.

-I am passionate about solving inverse problems, with a particular focus on leveraging machine learning techniques for seismic inversion.
+I am passionate about solving seismic inverse problems, with a particular focus on leveraging machine learning techniques.
 It is deeply rewarding to see meaningful results emerge from real-world data.
 In parallel, I have a strong interest in geological modeling, where physics-based simulations enable the construction of realistic synthetic data — providing valuable training datasets and test scenarios for inverse problem research.

 I am always open to academic collaborations.
 My specific research interests include: